City & Guilds Level 1 Award in Practical Horticulture, September 2020

 This is a great introduction to organic horticulture, with a focus on food and herb growing.
 We look at soils, seeds, compost, and plant care, as well as creating planting plans and exploring different approaches including permaculture, forest gardening and no-dig gardening.

-The course is delivered one day a week on Fridays (with a parallel day on Thursdays which is currently full), by growers/ teachers at the farm, and is accredited through Bicton College.
-The course runs from 9am to 3pm for 34 weeks, with time off at Christmas, Easter and half terms, finishing in mid July.
-The start date will be Friday 13th September.
+The course is delivered from the veg field one day a week on Thursdays, delivered by Mel, a long-standing grower and teacher from the farm, with a parallel day on Tuesdays run by Zoe at Foxhole Community Garden, (which is on the same site just next door), and is accredited through Bicton College.
+The course runs from 9:30am to 3pm for 10 weeks, with a week off at half term.
+The start date is Thursday 17th September 2020.

 The main syllabus takes you through growing veg and herbs in an organic and holistic way, including: